Measuring out-of-time-order correlators on a quantum computer based on an irreversibility-susceptibility method: Introduction

 Despite its profound theoretical significance, the experimental measurement of the OTOC presents a formidable challenge \cite{Xu24}.
 The nature behind the OTOC---\ti{out-of-time-order} of operators---implies a sequence of forward and backward time evolutions, which is notoriously difficult to implement with high fidelity, especially in large, complex, strongly interacting systems \cite{Zangara17,Yan20APR}.
 Consequently, much of the research in this area has shifted from theoretical characterization to the development of ingenious experimental protocols that can indirectly access the OTOC, e.g., rewinding time \cite{Swingle16,Swingle18}, interferometer \cite{Zhu16,Yao16}, weak-measurement \cite{Halpern17,Halpern18,Dressel18}, two-point measurement \cite{Campisi17}, R\'{e}nyi entropy \cite{Fan17}, multiple quantum coherence intensity \cite{Wei18}, quantum teleportation \cite{Yoshida19}, randomized measurement \cite{Vermersch19}, thermofield double state \cite{Hurtubise20}, classical shadows \cite{Garcia21}, irreversibility \cite{Emori23} and so forth.

-In this paper, we focus on the evaluation of the OTOC using the numerical emulator of the trapped-ion quantum computer \texttt{reimei}, which reproduces the results of the real device with high fidelity.
+In this paper, we focus on the evaluation of the OTOC using the trapped-ion quantum computer \texttt{reimei}.
 We specifically investigate a method based on the principle of irreversibility proposed in the companion Letter \cite{Emori23}, which re-frames the OTOC as the difficulty of recovering an initial state after a specific sequence of operations.
 Our main contribution is the first experimental demonstration of this irreversibility-susceptibility method for a non-trivial many-body system, the XXZ spin chain, prepared in a thermal state at finite temperature.
 To provide a comprehensive understanding of its performance, we also conduct a comparative analysis of this method against two other prominent techniques: the rewinding time method and the weak-measurement method.
 By implementing these distinct methods and analyzing their performance, our work offers crucial insights into their practical applicability on a near-term quantum computer.
 This research not only validates quantum computers as powerful platforms for exploring fundamental concepts in quantum chaos but also provides a practical framework for future investigations.

 This paper is structured as follows.
 In Sec.~\ref{sec:otoc}, we provide a detailed mathematical definition of the OTOC and discuss its connection to information scrambling.
 In Sec.~\ref{sec:em}, we review three key methods for its evaluation: the rewinding time, weak-measurement, and irreversibility-susceptibility methods.
 In Sec.~\ref{sec:ne}, we describe our experimental setup on a quantum computer, including the state preparation algorithm and the Hamiltonian, and present our experimental results.
 Finally, in Sec.~\ref{sec:conc}, we conclude with a summary of our findings and a discussion of future prospects.